pastokes/CCCC-367/README.md

 ## Using the results

-To visualise the results, either download the entire 'Output' files and view them in a browser on your machine, or use the following links:
+The results are available from the following links:

 * VisColl Visualisations:
   * [Original Order](https://pastokes.github.io/CCCC-367/Output%20%28original%20order%29/CCCC367.html)